lobanov/elm-taskport/README.md

 elm-taskport
 ============

 TaskPort is an Elm module allowing to call JavaScript APIs from Elm using the Task abstraction.
-This repository contains the Elm source for Elm package, as well as JavaScript source for the NPM companion package.
+The same repository contains the source for the Elm package, as well as the source for the JavaScript NPM companion package.

 **Note** this module is experimental and is not guaranteed to work in all browsers, even though reportedly it works in Chrome, Firefox, and Safari.